beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

 The installation scripts have been tested with CentOS 6.3, which has been installed on all the hosts.
 The CentOS installation mainly follows the standard process described in detail in the Red Hat Enterprise Linux 6 Installation Guide [@redhat2012installation].
-The steps of the installation process that differ from the standard are discussed in this section.
+The minimal configuration option is sufficient, since all the required packages can be installed later when needed.
+The steps of the installation process that differ from the default are discussed in this section.

 #### Network Configuration.